 Teaching and Training Programme Manager

-Navin graduated from the University of Otago, and qualified as a New Zealand registered Medical Laboratory Scientist in 2008 specialising both in Clinical Microbiology and diagnostic Molecular Pathology.
-Since then he has gained a wealth of experience working in medical diagnostic laboratories throughout New Zealand and is now the Programme Teaching and Training Manager for all teaching and training programmes provided by the PPTC to students throughout the Pacific.
+Navin graduated from the University of Otago, and qualified as a New Zealand registered Medical Laboratory Scientist in 2008 specialising both in Clinical Microbiology and Diagnostic Molecular Pathology.
+In 2017, Navin completed the Post Graduate Diploma in Public Health through Massey University.
+He has gained a wealth of experience working in medical diagnostic laboratories throughout New Zealand and is now the Programme Teaching and Training Manager for all teaching and training programmes provided by the PPTC to students throughout the Pacific.

 Biochemistry Technical Specialist

-Filipo has a passion to contribute towards the development and improvement of laboratory quality standards within the Pacific region and the PPTC is most fortunate to have him as its Biochemistry Technical Specialist.
+Filipo has a passion for contributing towards the development and improvement of laboratory quality standards within the Pacific region and the PPTC is most fortunate to have him as its Biochemistry Technical Specialist.

 PPTC Operational Staff

 John is a qualified Chartered Accountant who provides accounting services to a number of not-for-profit organisations.
 His background includes 14 years as the chief accountant at Lotto NZ where he managed a team of accounting professionals.
 John has also provided accounting services to the National Bank of NZ as well as Child, Youth, and Family.
 He has worked for not-for-profit organisations for many years, an area in which he has developed broad knowledge and skills in both their accounting and business needs.

 Linda is an accomplished Executive Office Manager who has a wealth of experience in the coordination of office and secretarial duties.
 She is a word processing expert and spent many years in the United States developing and expanding a competitive word processing business.